 “Since the early days of floppy disks, I observed the power of technology to enable children to create, communicate and learn.
 It is a privilege to be part of the Ako Hiko Trust enabling all children in our area to have those experiences.”

-Nigel is the Principal of Wesley Intermediate School.
-He is the convener of the Principals group and as such is the Principals’ representative to the Ako Hiko Education Trust.
-Nigel is one of the last remaining original principals and is a highly experienced leader.
-He has worked in Mt Roskill for over two decades and is heavily involved in supporting the community.
+Lou is the Principal of Wesley Primary School.
+He is also the convener of the Principals group and as such is the principals’ representative to the Ako Hiko Education Trust.